austanss/TitaniteProject/README.md

    - Parses a basic manifest
    - Loads the program

-As of P2, due to the simple nature of the front-end, it can be ran on:
+As of P2, thanks to .NET portability, the entire repository can be built and ran on any platform implementing the .NET 6 runtime.
- - Windows (.NET 6)
- - macOS (.NET 6)
- - Linux (.NET 6)